h2oai/datatable/docs/ftrl.rst

 for feature vectorization and the
 `Hogwild approach
 <https://people.eecs.berkeley.edu/~brecht/papers/hogwildTR.pdf>`__
 for parallelization.
-FTRL for `m` classification and continuous targets are implemented experimentally.
+FTRL for multinomial classification and continuous targets are implemented experimentally.

 Create an FTRL Model